 Skip Desserts and Make Smores

 Load up the firepit with some logs and take it back to old campfire style.
 Roast up some S’mores and enjoy!
 Offer fun extras like peanut butter, Reese’s cups, or candied bacon to create some different recipes.
-Everyone loves sitting around a fire on a cool summer night, especially at the end of a great party.
+Everyone loves sitting around a fire on a cool night, especially at the end of a great party.

 Have a Back-Up Plan